Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 What Does a Home Warranty Actually Cover for Your Garage Door?

 Home warranty garage door coverage is more nuanced than most homeowners expect.
-The core distinction you need to understand upfront: a home warranty protects the mechanical and electrical systems that make your garage door work — not the door structure itself.
-That means the opener motor, drive components, torsion springs, and sensors can all fall under your warranty, while the door panels, tracks, and remote controls are typically left out in the cold.
+The core distinction you need to understand upfront: a home warranty protects the mechanical and electrical systems that make your garage door work, not the door structure itself.
+That means the opener motor, drive components, torsion springs, and sensors can all fall under your warranty, while the door panels, tracks, and rollers are typically excluded.

 To understand the full scope of what a home warranty covers, it helps to think of coverage in two categories: electrically powered components and mechanical hardware.
 Here's how each breaks down: